U.S. sees $18 billion from purchases in nuclear power agreement with Poland

 “We are hopeful that the ultimate decisions that are made by Poland ... over a period of time will result in them choosing U.S. technology,” U.S. Energy Secretary Dan Brouillette told reporters in a teleconference.

+Brouillette said the reactors would help lessen Poland’s dependence on Russia for energy security.

+Poland, traditionally a large purchaser of Russia’s natural gas, which competes with nuclear power, aims to halt those purchases after 2022.
+Instead, it will take pipeline deliveries from Norway and liquefied natural gas, from the United States and others.

-Over the next 18 months, the United States and Poland will work on a report delivering a design for implementing Poland’s nuclear power program that seeks to build six reactors, as well as potential financing arrangements, the department said.
+Over the next 18 months, the United States and Poland will work on an a report for the program that seeks to build six reactors, as well as potential financing arrangements, the department said.

-The initial reactors are planned to be in operation by 2033 in a program that will potentially be worth $40 billion, a senior U.S. energy department official said.
-The official said Poland would buy at least $18 billion from U.S. companies.
+The first reactors are planned to be in operation by 2033 in a program that will potentially be worth $40 billion, a senior U.S. energy department official said.
+Poland would buy at least $18 billion from U.S. companies, the official said.

-Westinghouse, Bechtel and Southern Co SO.N will participate in a first step in the agreement, an engineering and design study for planned plants, a senior energy department official said.
+Westinghouse, owned by Brookfield Asset Management BAMa.TO, Bechtel and Southern Co SO.N and the U.S. government, will participate in a first step in the agreement, an engineering study for planned plants, the official said.

+This month the United States and Romania came to an initial $8 billion agreement on the construction of two reactors on the river Danube.
+Romanian state-owned nuclear power producer Nuclearelectrica ROSNN.BX ended talks with China General Nuclear (CGN) about the construction of the reactors after they had dragged on for six years.

 Our Standards: The Thomson Reuters Trust Principles.